Founder and CEO

 Bill is a drone instructor for photographers, videographers, public safety personnel, hobbyists and infrastructure inspectors for all manner of flight operations and data collection.

 East and Gulf Coast

 and Part 107 Pilot

 Nathan is an FAA Part 107 pilot, sUAS Level I Thermography certified, and also holds a Rotorcraft/Helicopter rating with a turbine endorsement.
-He has over 25 years of law enforcement experience to include being a Special Agent on the elite, U.S. Secret Service, Presidential Protective Division as well as being extensively involved in the investigation into the attacks on September 11th, 2001 as a member of the Joint Terrorism Task Force.
-He has participated in the development and implementation of the security plan for several National Special Security Events (NSSE) to include the Salt Lake City Olympics and the visit of the Pope to the United States, among many others.
-Recently, Nathan has specialized in technical operations in law enforcement to include the use of drone technology.
-Nathan was an officer in the U.S. Army Reserves, Military Police Corps.
+He has over 25 years of law enforcement experience including being a Special Agent on the elite, U.S. Secret Service, and Presidential Protective Division as well as being extensively involved in the investigation into the attacks on September 11th, 2001 as a member of the Joint Terrorism Task Force.
+He has participated in the development and implementation of the security plan for several National Special Security Events (NSSE) including the Salt Lake City Olympics and the visit of the Pope to the United States, among many others.
+Nathan has specialized in technical operations in law enforcement including the use of drone technology.
+He recently retired from Federal law enforcement as the Assistant Special Agent in Charge for the Western Field Office of the Department of Defense, Defense Criminal Investigative Service.
+He is currently a licensed Private Investigator in the State of Florida.
+Nathan was an officer in the U.S. Army Reserves and Military Police Corps.
 Prior to entering law enforcement, he worked in EMS and Search and Rescue.